Tips for how to gain repeat business, again and again.

 Let me clarify.
-Having follow-up procedures like texts/emails/calls to check in on customers and get feedback are great.
-They show a level of thoughtfulness and that you as a business care what your customer thinks.
+Having follow-up procedures like texts/emails/calls to check in on customers and get feedback is great.
+They show a level of thoughtfulness and that you as a business care about what your customer thinks.

 There are many (and I mean many) strategies for engaging customers throughout their “aftercare cycle” — things like social media posts, blogs or regularly delivered content like newsletters that maintain engagement, and then there’s email marketing.

 Email marketing is 56% more effective than any other marketing strategy (Semrush Blog 2021) in terms of customer retention.

 This is then followed by social media at 37% and content marketing at 32%.

 And when you think about your own buying habits this makes total sense doesn’t it?

 Ever added items to your online basket and then logged out or closed the page?
 Of course you have.
 In fact, almost 70% of us do this on a regular basis.